47degrees/ArrowInPractice/README.md

 ./gradlew test --tests "com.fortysevendeg.arrowinpractice.workshop.ex1.WorkshopTests"
 ```

+If you want to keep test running while making changes you may prepend the `-t` modifier to the after `--tests` in the command above.

-Once this exercise is completed the following test should pass:
+Once this exercise is completed the test with the following name should pass:
 * `1a should extract params from request`

-If you want to keep test running while making changes you may prepend the `-t` modifier to the after `--tests` in the command above.

 Reference Links:
  * [arrow.core.Option data type](https://arrow-kt.io/docs/datatypes/option/)